ncase/blog/src/posts/on-depression.md

 (On the other hand, [Krzyścin et al 2016](https://www.sciencedirect.com/science/article/abs/pii/S1011134415301561) estimates that the existing hunter-gatherer group, the Hadza, get 2000 IU of Vitamin D from sun exposure, and their food is a poor source of Vitamin D. Given that _existing_ hunter-gatherers live in the areas the colonialists _didn't_ want, ancient hunter-gatherers probably ate & got more Vitamin D. So, 2000 IU is a _lower_ bound on how much Vitamin D one should get — still several times more than the current official recommended dose of 400–800 IU/day.)

 So why are all the official sources still so paranoid about Vitamin D, and lowballing the recommendations?
 Well, alas, official policy is always a few decades behind the science in _any_ field.
-See: trans fats, open-label placebos, everything about educational policy.
-And because something something "incentives", it's _rational_ for government/insurers to be very risk-averse & slow to change (for better & worse).
+See: trans fats, open-label placebos, aerosol transmission of Covid-19, everything about educational policy.
+And because something something incentives, it's _"rational"_ for government/insurers to be very risk-averse & slow to change (for better & worse).

 <u>Speaking of the Sun,</u> why take supplements instead of just getting Vitamin D from sun exposure?
 Well, [skin cancer](https://pubmed.ncbi.nlm.nih.gov/29659012/).
 But also: because Sun-Skin D varies greatly depending on the season, your latitude, and your skin type.
 There's less ultraviolet rays from the Sun in winter/fall, and at latitudes further from the equator.
 And [the darker your skin is, the less Vitamin D your skin makes for the same amount of Sun exposure](https://pmc.ncbi.nlm.nih.gov/articles/PMC10861575/).
 As expected from the bio-physics of skin, Black adults have [the highest prevalence of Vitamin D deficiency](https://pmc.ncbi.nlm.nih.gov/articles/PMC6075634/) (82.1%!!), followed by Hispanic adults (62.9%).
 (But hey, at least Black adults have the lowest incidence of skin cancer.
 You win some you lose some.)
 The point is: speaking as someone with Southeast Asian skin, who's currently in Canada during winter... even if I stood outside naked for hours, I'd get approximately _zero_ IU/day of Vitamin D from the Sun.
 Thus: supplements.